cguardia/ZODB-Documentation/book/transactions.rst

     current.addBeforeCommitHook(some_operation, args=(1,2), kws={'a':1})

 In this example the hook some_operation will be registered and later called when the commit process is started.
-You can pass to the hook funtion any number of positional arguments as a tuple and also key/value pairs as a dictionary.
+You can pass to the hook function any number of positional arguments as a tuple and also key/value pairs as a dictionary.

 It's possible to register any number of hooks for a given transaction.
 They will